sprut666666/com.sprut.homekit/README.md

 With this app you can pair Homey to HomeKit and control your devices using Siri.

 After installing the app grab your iPhone or iPad.
-Got to the Home app on your iOS devices, click the `+` and add new accessory.
+Go to the Home app on your iOS devices, click the `+` and add new accessory.
 Now you should be able to scan the code below, or add it manually.

 ![Image of paircode](https://github.com/sprut666666/com.sprut.homekit/raw/master/settings/code.png)